30.10.18 Speaker Event – Rt Hon Mark Lancaster, TD, MP. Minister of State (Ministry of Defence)

 He transferred his commission to the Territorial Army in 1990 and during 24 years military service has commanded a Royal Engineer Bomb Disposal Squadron and deployed on operational service to Kosovo, Bosnia and Afghanistan.
 He was awarded his second long service medal, marking 22 years’ service by Prime Minister David Cameron in 2012 and continues to serve as a Colonel in the Royal Engineers.
 Mark knows about Defence.

-Mark’s political career started as a local councillor in Huntingdon.
+His political career started as a local councillor in Huntingdon.
 At Westminster, Mark has previously held posts as Opposition Whip, Shadow Minister in the Department for International Development, Lord Commissioner of the Her Majesty’s Treasury and Parliamentary Under Secretary of State for Defence Personnel and Veterans.

 Shortly after his re-election in 2010, he was appointed as the Parliamentary Private Secretary (PPS) to the Secretary of State for International Development.
 In September 2012 he became a government minister when he was made a Lord Commissioner of Her Majesty’s Treasury.
 In May 2015 Mark was appointed Parliamentary Under Secretary of State for Defence Veterans, Reserves and Personnel and held that position until June 2017, when he was appointed Minister of State for the Armed Forces.